 ARCADIAN ALLIANCE

-Position Paper on Hecate Energy’s Permit Application for Shepherd’s Run Solar Facility + Threats to Rural Historic Resources & Communities
+Position Paper on Hecate Energy’s 2024 Permit Application to NYS for Shepherd’s Run Solar Facility

 The proposed Shepherd’s Run solar project in rural Craryville, NY threatens five National Register eligible resources and their related landscapes: 1) c.1850 Niver Farmhouse; 2) c.1860 Sir William Farm; 3) c.1870 Craryville Depot Complex; 4) c.1818 North Copake Cemetery; and 5) c.1890 Vernacular Farmhouse.
 If approved, it would establish a precedent for a solar siting and permitting process that undervalues rural historic resources and community involvement, and relieves the Developer of any burden to compromise.
 The process holds no accountability for the social/cultural, environmental, and economic burdens unfairly placed on rural communities.
 Hecate consultant, TRC, prepared the 2021 “Historic Architectural Resources Survey and Effects Report” with inadequacies that include: